Vietnam.vn - Nền tảng quảng bá Việt Nam

 At Lang Nu school, part of Phuc Khanh Primary and Secondary School No. 1, there are currently two grades, 1 and 2.
 This school year, grade 1 has only 6 students, so they are arranged to study at the main campus 6 km away.
 Grade 2 has 14 students, and teachers come directly to the school to teach.

-Ms. Hoang Thi Van, homeroom teacher of class 2C, said: “Lan lives with her grandmother, many days there is no one to take care of her, she comes to class with a dirty face, the teachers have to wash her face for her.
-Lan has a quiet personality, she doesn’t talk much.
+Ms. Hoang Thi Van, homeroom teacher of class 2C, said: “Lan lives with her grandmother.
+There are many days when no one takes care of her.
+She comes to class with a dirty face, and the teachers have to wash her face for her.
+Lan has a quiet personality and doesn’t talk much.
 On days when it rains heavily, she often panics, is scared, and runs to hug her teacher because of the fear of landslides.”

-However, when entering the new school year, Lan was still eager to meet her friends and teachers.
-She was delighted with the new books and notebooks that had been prepared before the opening ceremony.
-“We and the departments and organizations of the commune came to encourage, support, and fully equip the children with school supplies so that they could confidently go to school from the beginning of August,” Ms. Van shared.
+However, when entering the new school year, Lan is still eager to meet her friends and teachers.
+She is excited about the new books and notebooks that were prepared before the opening ceremony.
+“We and the departments and organizations of the commune have come to encourage, support, and fully equip the children with school supplies so that they can confidently go to school from the beginning of August,” Ms. Van shared.

-Gia Bao is currently a boarding student, and his grandmother or aunt takes him to and from school every week.
-Lan continues to study at Lang Nu school, where she is cared for by teachers and her grandmother, and guided step by step to become more stable after the incident.
+Gia Bao is currently a boarding student, and is picked up and dropped off by his grandmother or aunt every week.
+Lan continues to study at Lang Nu school, where she is cared for by teachers and her grandmother, and guided step by step to become more steadfast after the incident.

 Tuyen Quang Provincial Youth Union accompanies disadvantaged students

-The dirt road leading to Trung Son Secondary School (Trung Son Commune, Tuyen Quang Province) winds along the hillside, covered in mist.
-The sound of students’ footsteps mixed with cheerful laughter brightens the space.
+The dirt road leading to Trung Son Secondary School (Trung Son Commune, Tuyen Quang Province) winds along the hillside, the early morning mist covers the path.
+The footsteps of students mixed with cheerful laughter brightens the space.
 In the small schoolyard nestled among the hills, teachers and students have prepared colorful flags and flowers early.

-In the still lingering mist, the opening drum resounds, opening a new school year full of hope.
+In the lingering mist, the opening drum rang out, marking the start of a new school year full of hope.

 Attending the ceremony were Ms. Duong Minh Nguyet, Secretary of Tuyen Quang Provincial Youth Union, and local government leaders.
 On this occasion, the Provincial Youth Union presented the school with 5,000 notebooks, 30 sets of Ao Dai, 50 cartons of milk and many gifts to encourage students in the highlands.